How To Check Database Size In Oracle

 FROM V$LOG;

-In the below output, the yellow text is the script and the red marked area is the output.
-The data file is consuming 3575 MB, the temporary (sorry for the spelling mistake) file is consuming 484 MB and the Log file is using 600 MB.
-Adding all of these will give the total database size in oracle.
+In the output below, the yellow text is the script, and the red marked area is the output.
+The data file consumes 3575 MB, the temporary (sorry for the spelling mistake) file consumes 484 MB, and the log file uses 600 MB.
+Adding all of these will give the total database size in Oracle.

-So, in this way, we can find out the database size in oracle 12c.
+how to find the database size in oracle

 Read our blog – How to Install Oracle on Docker.

-SQL Developer is a free tool provided by oracle to run huge SQL queries.
-It provides both graphical and a command-line interface to perform SQL operations.
+SQL Developer is a free tool Oracle provides to run huge SQL queries.
+It provides both a graphical and a command-line interface to perform SQL operations.

-SQL developer tool allows you to connect with multiple accounts and PDBs all at once so make sure you are checking the size of the right database in oracle.
+SQL developer tool allows you to connect with multiple accounts and PDBs simultaneously, so make sure you check the size of the correct database in Oracle.

-Oracle Database 21c is the combination of physical and logical storage.
-Physical storage includes data files and os block whereas logical storage includes tablespace, segment, extent, and oracle data block.
+Oracle Database 21c is a combination of physical and logical storage.
+Physical storage includes data files and OS blocks, whereas logical storage includes tablespace, segment, extent, and Oracle data blocks.

 Use the below script to view all the information stored inside the dba_segments table.